emberjs/rfcs/text/0813-template-layering.md

    of using `.gjs`/`.gts` could be abysmal (without any syntax highlighting or completion at all, etc).
-Even after we ship good editor integration for the mainstream editors, this will likely remain the case for a subset of less used editors that we did not or could not prioritize supporting.
+Even after we ship good editor integration for the mainstream editors, this will likely remain the case for a subset of less popular editors that we did not or could not prioritize supporting.

 2. There may be editors and environments that are impossible for us to support, either because they don't have an extension system at all, or those systems